Declaration of Helsinki: Clarifications of Articles 29, 30 (2002–2004)

 Article 30 was debated further at the 2003 meeting, with another proposed clarification but did not result in any convergence of thought, and so decisions were postponed for another year, but again a commitment was made to protecting the vulnerable.
 A new working group examined article 30, and recommended not amending it in January 2004.

 Later that year the American Medical Association proposed a further note of clarification that was incorporated.
 In this clarification the issue of post trial care now became something to consider, not an absolute assurance.

 Despite these changes, as Macklin predicted, consensus was no closer and the Declaration was considered by some to be out of touch with contemporary thinking, and even the question of the future of the Declaration became a matter for conjecture.

+Considerable deliberation has taken place regarding the most effective approach to address the concerns related to paragraph 30.
+Two distinct working groups have explored this matter and put forth various suggestions, which encompass potential revisions to the paragraph, the inclusion of a preamble, and the introduction of a clarifying note (similar to what was incorporated into paragraph 29).
+At a gathering of the WMA Council in France in May 2004, the American Medical Association presented the subsequent clarifying statement:

+The WMA reaffirms its stance that it is imperative, within the study planning phase, to identify provisions for post-trial access by research participants to prophylactic, diagnostic, and therapeutic procedures deemed beneficial in the study or to access to other appropriate healthcare.
+The specifics of post-trial access arrangements or alternative care should be outlined in the study protocol, enabling the ethical review committee to evaluate these provisions during its assessment.

 Sixth revision (2008)

 The sixth revision cycle commenced in May 2007.
 This consisted of a call for submissions, completed in August 2007.
 The terms of reference included only a limited revision compared to 2000.
 In November 2007 a draft revision was issued for consultation until February 2008, and led to a workshop in Helsinki in March.
 Those comments were then incorporated into a second draft in May.
 Further workshops were held in Cairo and São Paulo and the comments collated in August 2008.
 A final text was then developed by the Working Group for consideration by the Ethics Committee and finally the General Assembly, which approved it on October 18.
 Public debate was relatively slight compared to previous cycles, and in general supportive.
 Input was received from a wide number of sources, some of which have been published, such as Feminist Approaches to Bioethics.
 Others include CIOMS and the US Government.